ChuoqiChen12/ChuoqiChen12.github.io/_posts/2021-07-25-twisted_MoTe2.md

 There are a variety of techniques to obtain ultra-thin layers, including cleavage, liquid exfoliation, ion intercalation exfoliation, chemical vapor deposition, wet chemical synthesis.
 [3]</p>

 <p align="justify">
 The earliest and common method for preparing thin layers of 2D materials started from mechanical cleavage.
 It utilizes that the interaction between the adhesive tape and the 2D material is greater than the interlayer van der Waals force between the 2D materials to achieve thinning, and finally the sheet is transferred to the target substrate.
 This method can obtain relatively high-quality samples, but the yield is relatively low and extremely random.
 [2] Liquid exfoliation is also a traditional method.
 Ultra-thin sample is attained by using ultrasound by placing the bulk crystals in Dimethylfor-Mamide (DMF) or N-Methyl-Pyrrolidone (NMP).
 This method utilizes the ultrasonic energy to destroy the van der Waals forces between the layers to achieve thinning of the material.
 This method enables relatively low-cost, high-yield fabrication of ultrathin 2D materials, but due to the toxicity of these organic solvents, there are high requirement for production equipment.
-Meantime, these organic solvents will remain on the 2D material, affecting the properties of the subsequent preparation of the 2D material device.[20]</p>
+Meantime, these organic solvents will remain on the 2D material, affecting the properties of the subsequent preparation of the 2D material device.<a id = "ref20"></a>[20]</p>

 <p align="justify">
 The ion exfoliation method is to obtain thin-layer samples by embedding organic metal compounds in the interlayer space of bulk crystals to reduce the interlayer interaction force.
 This approach enables precise control of ion intercalation for efficient thinning.
-However, since the experimental process needs to last for a long time at high temperature, and the organometallic compounds may explode if exposed to oxygen and water, the preparation process is relatively cumbersome.
-[21]</p>
+However, since the experimental process needs to last for a long time at high temperature, and the organometallic compounds may explode if exposed to oxygen and water, the preparation process is relatively cumbersome. <a id = "ref21"></a>[21]</p>

 <p align="justify">
 Chemical vapor deposition growth is to generate precursors by reacting the substrate under high temperature and high vacuum conditions, and then the precursors react and/or decompose on the surface of the substrate, thereby forming large-area ultra-thin 2D materials.
 This method can obtain relatively high-quality, large-area 2D materials with controllable size and thickness, and excellent performance.
 At present, this method is one of the important methods to obtain thin-layer 2D materials.</p>